uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

-# Exercises
+## Exercises

-**Important**: most of these exercises should be put in a file called `homework2.py`.
-You should make sure this file immediately runs and gives correct output for every exercise.
+Most of these exercises should be put in a file called `homework2.py`.
+You should make sure this file immediately runs all tests that you have written and gives correct output for every exercise.
 The same goes for all other files you submit.

-## 2.0 Print vs Return
+### 2.0 Print vs Return

 This isn't really an exercise, just an important bit of reading.
 These two functions are defined: